0xMrNiko/Noke-C2/README.md

 # Noke-C2
-Noke-C2 is a Command and Control Server Written in Powershell.
+Noke-C2 is a Command and Control Server and a Post-Exploitation Written in Powershell.

 Inspired BY :- @ZHacker13